 “The knowledge of, and obsession with mortality may be at the root of humanity’s greatest achievements, shares Laurie Hassold of Orange County, CA.

-Knowledge of and obsession with mortality may be at the root of humanity’s greatest achievements as well as our most destructive tendencies,” shares Orange County, California based artist Laurie Hassold.
-Working on her sculptures while teaching students about her delicate forms of art at various colleges and Universities in Southern California, Laurie chisels away on sculptures of many shapes and sizes, all of which are equally powerful in demanding focus on their fine dramatic detail.
+Laurie works on her sculptures while teaching students about her delicate forms of art at various colleges and universities in Southern California.
+She chisels away on sculptures of many shapes and sizes.
+All of which are equally powerful in demanding focus on their fine dramatic detail.

-The delicate sculptures of Laurie Hassold are an attempt to imagine “Cross-breeds” that traverse social, biological and psychological barriers, and reconcile the alienation felt by the artist between humanity and the natural world.
-The marriage of rock, bone, tree and flesh attempt to bridge the impossible divide between life and death, becoming an ageless witness to the passing of geological time, in the form of fossils.
-Fossilized species, once living, but now bonded to the earth between several millennia of geological layers, are like time capsules for discovering the past.
+The delicate sculptures of Laurie Hassold are an attempt to imagine “Cross-breeds” that traverse social, biological and psychological barriers.
+Reconciling the alienation felt by the artist between humanity and the natural world.
+The marriage of rock, bone, tree, and flesh attempt to bridge the impossible divide between life and death.
+Becoming an ageless witness to the passing of geological time, in the form of fossils.
+Fossilized species that once lived were now bonded to the earth.
+Several millennia of geological layers of time capsules they were like for discovering the past.

-But what if, through some sort of theoretical time-space event, it becomes possible to discover fossils from the future?
-What secrets would these petrified clocks share about our current Anthropocene paradise, the in-between period that may be humanity’s long, last day in the sun?
-Will there perhaps be a stain from the collective human drama for future species to study, and will they be able to unlock the secrets in our bones?”
+But what if through some sort of theoretical time-space event, it becomes possible to discover fossils from the future?
+What secrets would these petrified clocks share about our current Anthropocene paradise?
+The in-between period that may be humanity’s long, last day in the sun.
+Will there perhaps be a stain from the collective human drama for future species to study?
+Will they be able to unlock the secrets in our bones?”

 Article & Photographs: Laurie Hassold